 As shipping increased, the provision of lighthouses became more important.
 Improved methods of building and the skill of builders allowed the erection of them in more challenging locations.
 Skerryvore, off Tiree, provides a prime example.
 Islay being far less remote presented fewer problems and seven lighthouses were built between 1825 and 1928.

 Relatives of Robert Louis Stevenson were responsible for four of these.
-Robert (1772-1850) built 18 lighthouses including the Rhinns of Islay.
+Robert (1772-1850) built 18 lighthouses including the Rhinns of Islay Lighthouse.
 Two of Robert’s sons, David and Thomas, built over 30 including Rural, McArthur’s Head and Lochindaal on Islay.

 Close to Portnahaven, lies the island or Orsay.
-From here, Islay’s oldest lighthouse, the 95’ high Rinns of Islay, first sent out its warning light in 1825.
+From here, Islay’s oldest lighthouse, the 95’ high Rhinns of Islay Lighthouse, first sent out its warning light in 1825.
 Automated on the 31st of March 1998, the light flashes white every five seconds.
 When the lighthouse was manned, provisions were taken over by boatmen who were also employed as relief keepers.

 Islay Lighthouses – Northern Tip